Weightlifting Shoes that the Pros Wear

 Second, the heel compression design creates another choice factor.
-For a runner, heel compression takes the abuse of running on hard surfaces and the body weight slamming down on the heel bone.
+For a runner, heel compression takes the abuse of running on hard surfaces and the body’s weight slamming down on the heel bone.

-However, a weightlifter doesn’t need this kind of food protection.
-Instead, the less compression in the shoe, the better off the lifter is as his foot firmly connects with the floor.
-The last thing a lifter needs with six or eight 45 lb plates over his head is unstable shoes that slightly wiggle.
+However, a weightlifter doesn’t need this kind of foot protection.
+Instead, the less compression in the shoe, the better off the lifter is as their foot firmly connects with the floor.
+The last thing a lifter needs with hundreds of pounds over their head is an unstable pair of shoes that slightly wiggle.

 Prior to the 1970s, the standard shoes worn by weightlifters involved very flat soles and provided significant or moderate ankle support for the lifter.
 Again, the goal was to keep the feet flat and connected with the ground as the body pushed upward.

 As a result, Chuck Taylor Converse sneakers, military combat boots, or leather oxford boots such as Doc Martens were used regularly in the weight gyms.
 The shoe or boot kept the foot stable, it didn’t have very much squish allowing slop, and the ankle benefited from additional support.

 Lacing on the old weightlifting shoes ran from the toe up to the front of the lower leg.
 This kept the foot and the shoe snug and reduced any slippage or movement under pressure.

 Later designs from Kahru and Adidas, both well-established European sport shoemakers, incorporated an additional strapping mechanism across the top surface of the foot at the metatarsal area, dampening out any sideways movement when lifting.